c4s4/babel/readme.md

 - *GOROOT*: must be */opt/go/current*.
 - *GOPATH*: must be set as you wish (*~/go* for instance).

+**Note**:

+Even if tests fail (which is the case for release *1.1* for instance), the compiler is installed.
+Nevertheless, tools are not.

 ### Python

 - *python-build* script will build the VM for given version.